MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>LDAP</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The LDAP Connector enables organizations to connect to any LDAP compliant directory and index any record from it.
+                        <p>The LDAP Connector enables organizations to connect to any LDAP-compliant directory and index any record from it.
 Organizations can filter to specific subsets of the directory and retrieve only specific fields, making it simple to search for users, contacts, or groups stored anywhere in your directory.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/indexing-connectors/1/"><font color="0065BA">More details</font></a>
                         </p>